Updated: Oct 29, 2021

 Loved the 2021 Malayalam blockbuster The Great Indian Kitchen?
 Want to write your own story on the issues it explores?
-Here are some ideas to get you plotting
+Here are some ideas to get you plotting, along with a review

-Nearly 28 minutes into Jeo Baby’s 2021 Malayalam film The Great Indian Kitchen on Amazon Prime Video, I tweeted this:
+Nearly 28 minutes into Jeo Baby’s 2021 Malayalam movie The Great Indian Kitchen on Amazon Prime Video, I tweeted this:

 (Translation: #NowWatching The Great Indian Kitchen on Amazon Prime Video.
 Around 28 minutes up, and I have lost all interest in getting married.)